unrealwork/atsd-use-cases/chart-of-the-day/hawaii-gdp/README.md

 Measuring this growth over the entire 11-year period to compare effective annual growth, Hawaii averaged a total of 4.96% per year effective growth compared to the United States' effective growth rate of just 1.86% per year.
-This metric averages the growth of each entity over the observed time period to show the annual growth rate if it were to remain constant.
+This metric averages the growth of each entity over the observed time period to show the annual growth rate if it remained constant.
 Effective growth (or interest) rate is often used to judge investments with a compounding interest rate, however it can be adopted to these purposes to accurately provide average performance benchmarks for Hawaii and the United States.

-Even during the worst year of the eponymous Great Recession, the state of Hawaii actually continued to see growth locally, and it was not until the final observed year that the United States GDP Growth was able to surpass a tiny economy built on [tourism and agriculture](https://www.bea.gov/regional/bearfacts/pdf.cfm?fips=15000&areatype=STATE&geotype=3), two notoriously volatile industries.
+Even during the worst year of the eponymous Great Recession, the state of Hawaii continued to see growth locally, and it was not until the final observed year that the United States GDP Growth surpassed a tiny economy built on [tourism and agriculture](https://www.bea.gov/regional/bearfacts/pdf.cfm?fips=15000&areatype=STATE&geotype=3), two notoriously volatile industries.
 Hawaii is also in the top 20 states when considering per capita GDP, another popular economic indicator.

-Whether it's the warm sunshine, the clear water, or the endless beaches that are driving Hawaii's steady positive growth is unclear but economic stability and opportunity can be added to the list of benefits of island living.
+Whether the warm sunshine, the clear water, or the endless beaches drive Hawaiian growth is unclear but economic stability and opportunity can be added to the list of benefits of island living.